BunmiFash/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3. This script displays the content of 2 files
 4. This script displays the last 10 lines of a file
+5. This script displays the first 10 lines of a file.